 The Third Step – Assessment and Treatment for children with Autism Spectrum Disorder and Neurodevelopmental Disorders:

 1to1’s interdisciplinary team is individualized to meet the needs of the child and family.
 Assessment and treatment plans are customized to the needs of the child using a developmental approach.
-Your child’s team is tailored to your child’s needs and may include a Psychologist, Supervising Therapist (Board Certified Behaviour Analyst), Instructor Therapist (Behaviour Technician), Speech-Language Pathologist, Occupational Therapist, Physiotherapist, Feeding Specialist or Registered Dietitian.
+Your child’s team is tailored to your child’s needs and may include a Psychologist, Board Certified Behaviour Analyst, Supervising Therapist, Instructor Therapist (Behaviour Technician), Speech-Language Pathologist, Occupational Therapist, Physiotherapist, Feeding Specialist or Registered Dietitian.
 A team approach is the best practice in assessment and treatment of Neurodevelopmental Disorders and Autism Spectrum Disorder (ASD).

 1to1 provides evidence based treatment for children with Neurodevelopmental Disorders and Autism Spectrum Disorder.
 The approach that is best suited to your child’s developmental stage, needs and family will be recommended at the consultation.
 Available treatment approaches include: